dogfiterunion/pacificwar1/README.md

 # pacificwar1
 🌊 Pacific War 1: Tactical Command
 Pacific War 1 is a terminal-based, turn-of-the-century naval warfare simulator.
 Command a fleet of five distinct ship classes through an island-strewn archipelago, utilizing radar ghosts, torpedo spreads, and specialized abilities to outmaneuver the enemy under varying weather conditions.
+Use a python running software to run the game.
+An example on Browser is online-python.com

 🕹️ How to Play
 1. The Fleet